kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 Now we have our build artifacts ready to deploy, we will need to create a Release pipeline to deploy to AWS.

 However, before we get started on our pipeline, we need to Install the AWS VSTS Extensions and Configure a AWS Service Endpoint.
-We will not the full details of setting this up but you can follow the [Getting Started](https://docs.aws.amazon.com/vsts/latest/userguide/getting-started.html) section of the AWS VSTS documentation which will guide you through the process.
+We will not cover the details of setting this up, but you can follow the [Getting Started](https://docs.aws.amazon.com/vsts/latest/userguide/getting-started.html) section of the AWS VSTS documentation which will guide you through the process.

 ### New Pipeline